dustyroom-studio/quibli-doc/_docs/foliage-generator 2.md

   * Create a material like on the screenshot in the _Foliage_ shader chapter — [Brief Overview](../foliage-shader/#foliage-shader-brief-overview) (or use one from the _Sample Scene with Quibli_ Demo scene folder.

 **Some explanation.** In the second step we created a mesh with a thought of using it as a billboard, explained [here](../foliage-shader/#global-billboard-parameter).
 That's why we used only a handful of _Particles_.
 The _Particle Rotation Bias_ was set to '1' to make the particles fully rotate using _Foliage_ shader's _Billboard_ parameter. _Bias Toward Rotation_ was set to '-90', because this way the _Foliage_ shader renders the faces only once.
 Should you set it to '90' instead, the shader will render front _and_ back faces.
 The _Particle Scale_ is set to a small number to generate a smaller mesh with pronounced shape (please, look through the [Generation Parameters](#generation-parameters) section for more descriptions.

-## Using Your Own Models

-_Foliage Generator_ can process external models that are used as _Carrier Meshes_ (more about what is a _Carrier Mesh_ is [here](#generation-parameters)).
-Foliage Generator processes the normals and UVs of those meshes according to the parameters you set in its interface, so that the applied _particles_ would look suitable.

 ## Next Steps After Using Foliage Generator